 Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Poem Field No. 5: Free Fall' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Poem Field No. 5: Free Fall' right now, here are some specifics about the animation flick.
+Now, before we get into the various whats and wheres of how you can watch 'Poem Field No. 5: Free Fall' right now, here are some finer points about the animation flick.

 'Poem Field No. 5: Free Fall' Release Dates